braincogsci/mbcs-projects/Literature Thesis/Literature Thesis Manual.md

 1. A theoretical framework through which the subject of the thesis can be understood
 2. A problem statement (or alternatively, research question) that specifies an outstanding issue in the literature.
 3. A critical discussion of the existing literature, which leads to a distinct, substantiated position with regards to the problem statement or research question
 4. A section detailing how this position relates to other disciplines (i.e. how the position could contribute to the understanding in other fields or, reversely how other fields could contribute to the problem/question that has been discussed in the literature thesis).
-It is allowed to add this section as an appendix or epilogue to the main thesis if that improves the structure of the text.
+It is allowed to add this section as an appendix or epilogue to the main thesis if that improves the structure of the text, but you can also integrate the section into the body of your main text.
+5. A statement on GenAI use for purposes of transparency (see: [[../Miscellaneous/Use of GenAI in the capstones|Use of GenAI in the capstones]]).

 ### Structure of thesis
 The structure of the thesis should be determined via collaboration of student with supervisor.
 If unsure, the following structure can be used.
-But before you just copy that, do consider what you think the best structure for your literature thesis is.
+However, before you just copy that, do consider what you think the best structure for your literature thesis is.

 1. Abstract
 2. Introduction and definition of problem